 Theft by deception is defined as when someone takes someone else’s property under false pretenses.

-Although theft by deception does not seem as serious as other crimes such and murder or robbery, it is a very serious crime.
+Although theft by deception does not seem as serious as other crimes such as murder or robbery, it is a very serious crime.

 “The former owner of a child placement agency in Houston has been ordered to prison following her convictions on multiple counts in an adoption fraud scheme, enounced the U.S. Attorney Ryan K. Patrick along with Special Agent in Charge Perrye K. Turner of the FBI.”